Battle of the Blues (Colombo): Shield

 This match is played for the prestigious D. S. Senanayake Memorial Shield.
 Incidentally, Rt.
 Hon.
 D. S. Senanayake, who became the first Prime Minister of Independent Ceylon, donned the Thomian cap in 1901 and 1902.
 This shield was first presented in 1928.
 If a match is drawn then the school already holding the shield retains it.
-Royal College is the current holder of the shield after winning the 144th Battle of the Blues in 2023.
+St.Thomas's College is the current holder of the shield after winning the 146th Battle of the Blues in 2025.

 Atmosphere

 The "Battle of the Blues" is filled with pageantry, with decorated tents, flags and baila singing and dancing groups present all around the city and the ground itself during the match days and in the days leading up to it.
 The match is held on a Thursday, Friday and Saturday.
 By tradition, the schools are closed on match days to allow students to attend the Big Match.
 Souvenirs published by both the schools are sold on all three days, the duty of distribution entrusted to the souvenir committees.
 On the day before the match, the students of each school take a walk around the city in a "cycle parade" with bands and decorations and other colourful items showing support for their team.
 Overloaded cars with supporters singing and careering along the Colombo streets is a familiar sight during match days.

 The match is looked forward to by both the young and old, male and female, and even those who have no connection with either school turn up and enjoy the celebrations.
 It is more of an occasion for the old boys and present students of both schools coming together for three days of revelry.
 It is quite normal to see elderly alumni from either school coming to the "Big Match" to relive old times and meet old friends.
 Some expatriates choose this time of year to return to Sri Lanka in order to relive their old school days.